 If you take away one thing from this piece, remember that bocks are all about the malt.

-In traditional bocks you’ll find a significant amount of sweetness balanced with strong notes of toasted nuts.
-All thanks to the malt.
+In traditional bocks, the malt contributes to the significant sweetness balanced with strong notes of toasted nuts.

-Bocks are “a little bit darker in color, a little bit richer in malt flavor with just enough hops to balance out that malt sweetness,” says Joel Shields, Rogue Ales Brewmaster.
-Rogue’s Dead Guy, a helles bock / maibock, has been a staple at the brewery since it was first brewed in 1990.
+Bocks are “a little bit darker in color, a little bit richer in malt flavor with just enough hops to balance out that malt sweetness,” says Joel Shields, Rogue Ales brewmaster.
+Rogue’s Dead Guy Ale, a helles bock / maibock, has been a staple at the brewery since first brewed in 1990.

-Typically a bit higher in strength for a lager, bocks clock in between 6.3% – 7.5% ABV.
+Typically a bit stronger than a lager, bocks have an alcohol content between 6.3% and 7.5% ABV.

 Pouring a light amber to straight brown, bocks punch you with a predominant aroma of dark baking bread.

-On the sip you’ll find much of the same: simmering caramel, chewy buttered biscuits, and maybe just a touch of dried fruit in the background.
+You’ll find much of the same on the sip: simmering caramel, chewy buttered biscuits, and maybe just a touch of dried fruit in the background.

 Bocks will fill your mouth with a sturdy, smooth body, finishing very velvety with perhaps just a whisper of hop character.